Minerva-Servers/vwep/README.md

 ### Iron Sights Settings

+- **SWEP.IronSightsEnabled**: Whether iron sights are enabled.
 - **SWEP.IronSightsPos**: The position of the iron sights.
 - **SWEP.IronSightsAng**: The angle of the iron sights.
 - **SWEP.IronSightsFOV**: The field of view for the iron sights.
+- **SWEP.IronSightsSensitivity**: The sensitivity when aiming down sights.
 - **SWEP.IronSightsCanMove**: Whether the player can move while iron sighting.
 - **SWEP.IronSightsCanMoveRun**: Whether the player can run while iron sighting.
 - **SWEP.IronSightsDelay**: The delay between iron sights toggling.